ngendor00t/w2-codechallenge./README.md

-i created a new repo pet server to be able to get the data using git hub secondly the images for the page couldnt load
+i created a new repo pet server to be able to get the data using git hub secondly the images for the page couldnt load even after opening them via new links or links that worked they couldnt load .